michbur/PhyMet2_supplements/README.md

 # Supplementary code and data

-The code below was used to train (http://www.smorfland.uni.wroc.pl/shiny/mgp/)[MethanoGram]: predictor of methanograms' culture conditions.
+The code below was used to train [MethanoGram](http://www.smorfland.uni.wroc.pl/shiny/mgp/): a predictor of methanograms' culture conditions.

 Files description:
 *data/seq_dat.RData*: sequences used in the training and evaluation of MethanoGram.
 *data/condition_data.csv*: culture conditions of strains used in the training and evaluation of MethanoGram.
 *train_predictor_multi.R* and *train_predictor_multi_log.R*: nested cross-validation of MethanoGram (normal and log-transformed data).
 Results are respectively: *ngram_benchmark_full.RData* and *ngram_benchmark_full_log.RData*.
-*results/best_pars.RData* - hyperparameters of the final MethanoGram iterations.
+*results/best_pars.RData*: hyperparameters of the final MethanoGram iterations.
-*jackknife.R*: jackknife evaluation of the final MethanoGram iterations.
+*jackknife.R*: the jackknife evaluation of the final MethanoGram iterations.

 # Session info